 When we say 'pastured', we mean the Real Thing (Daily Moved to New Pasture).
 It's the kind of pasture that has real benefit to the Omega 3 and CLA levels of the meat.
 It's the kind of pasture that you can actually taste and see in the yellow of the butter, the milk and the ghee and even the fat in the poultry.

 Our hens are totally outside running and catching bugs in our certified organic pastures.
 We move their wheeled egg mobiles to new grass every day.
 The turkeys, the same way, get moved to new grass every day.
 We actually move the meat chickens to new grass two times per day.
 Our cows get moved to new grass twice a day too.
-And when the grass is not growing during the winter, we move stored grasses to them twice a day plus let them out to romp and relax in the pasture each day even though there is not grass there for them to eat.
+And when the grass is not growing during the winter, we move stored grasses to them twice a day plus let them out to romp and relax in the pasture whenever possible, even though there is not grass there for them to eat.

 This was a hard one to attain.
 Zero grain beef are fairly easy.
 Zero grain dairy cows are much more difficult because a cow making milk has much higher daily caloric requirements.
 In order to do zero grain dairy, the grass quality in the pastures and also the stored winter grasses must be super high, nutrient dense and very high brix quality.
 The zero grain is important to the end customer because it is how the super healthy Omega 3 and high CLA fats are made.
 It also makes the best artisan cheeses.
 This step is difficult enough that very few organic dairy farms even try to be zero grain.